RESOURCE CENTER

 - 100% of military income for 2024

-Missouri Working Family Credit, new in 2023, credit up to 10% of federal earned income credit.
+Missouri Working Family Credit, updated in 2024, credit up to 20% of federal earned income credit (up from 10% in 2023).
 This cannot be refunded but can reduce tax owed.